gingerhue/VPN_Handler/README.md

 cd VPN_Handler_python
 ```

-- Run the script in an interactive way:
+- Run the script in an interactive way.
+It will copy needed configuration files and create VPN connections.

 ```bash
 ./interactive_setup.py